KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

    Adding a Template Title

 You build the template in the Titler application like a normal Title Clip.
-The key is the placeholder '%s'.
+The key is the placeholder :code:`%s`.
 It will be replaced by the text you enter here.

 This function is also available from the menu bar of the Project Bin and by right-click on empty space in the Project Bin.

-Please refer to the :ref:`effects-titles` section of this documentation for more details about Titles and Templates.
+Please refer to the :doc:`/titles_and_graphics/titles/title_template_titles` section of this documentation for more details about Titles and Templates.

 .. rst-class:: clear-both